 The ancient wisdom of yogic positioning and breathing contains reams of knowledge regarding the healthy maintenance of the chakras, with each chakra being related to one or more yogic pose.

-With even some basic knowledge of yoga and meditation, you can effectively and accurately work on a particular chakra which requires attention, as well as balance all of your body’s energy centers and allow them to remain harmonized, open and freely spinning.
+With even some basic knowledge of yoga and meditation, you can effectively and accurately work on a particular chakra that requires attention, as well as balance all of your body’s energy centers and allow them to remain harmonized, open, and freely spinning.

 As our seven chakras run in a straight line from the crown of our heads down to our tail bone, simply adopting a cross-legged or lotus position can be highly beneficial, as it allows our chakras to perfectly align, with energy being both accepted and released from the root, and rising and descending in a straight line through the entire body.

 By combining this most simple of yogic positions – straight-backed, cross-legged – with some slow and steady breathing every day for as little as fifteen minutes, you can improve your overall chakra health considerably.

 To stimulate the crown chakra, the seventh of your energy centers and perhaps the most important in regards to spiritual and personal progress, one must find a way to focus the attention of the entire body onto the top of the head.

 Most yogis would agree that the most effective way of doing this is by adopting a Muladhara headstand position – literally, standing on your head, with your back straight, and with your elbows and forearms supporting your weight.

 However, the vast majority of those without practice or yogic training may struggle to undertake this relatively advanced position.

-Therefore, the crown chakra can be stimulated and opened by undertaking a simple yoga mudra; from a sitting position or cross legged position, lower your head to the floor either by leaning forwards slowly and purposefully, exhaling as you do so, or by leaning backwards and letting your head carefully reach the floor.
+Therefore, the crown chakra can be stimulated and opened by undertaking a simple yoga mudra; from a sitting position or cross-legged position, lower your head to the floor either by leaning forwards slowly and purposefully, exhaling as you do so or by leaning backward and letting your head carefully reach the floor.